 And while I loved it (it really was glorious–I napped each day, read Little Women out loud with Jenna, and spent long hours working in the garden), it made me realize that there were pros to working outside of the home.

-For example, while working full time, I was so desperate to be with Linden that I relished every moment with him.
+For example, while working full time, I was so desperate to be with L that I relished every moment with him.
 It’s easy to be tuned in when you wait for ten hours just to be with your kid.

-But by spending all day with Linden, that intense quality time got diluted.
+But by spending all day with L, that intense quality time got diluted.
 Sometimes I’d be nursing him, scrolling through Instagram on my phone, only to realize that he’d been watching me, waiting for my eyes to meet his before he smiled.
 I also no longer relished those nighttime wake ups–while beforehand, I’d yearned for the moments I’d get to pull his sleepy little body out of his crib for a midnight snuggle.

 I realized that I’d have to work harder to spend high quality time with him–and that made me wonder what kind of job I’d do as a permanent stay-at-home mom.
 What if working outside of the home actually made me a better mom?
 It was the first time I’d contemplated the possibility.